-This passage occurs in the RCL Easter Season, Year B, for "Good Shepherd Sunday" most recently Summer of 2015; but the basic idea of this passage connects with the parallel texts for this Sunday in years A and C of the RCL.
+This passage occurs in the RCL Easter Season, Year B, for "Good Shepherd Sunday" most recently Spring of 2021; but the basic idea of this passage connects with the parallel texts for this Sunday in years A and C of the RCL.

 This beloved text is not worth ruining with any fancy exegesis.
 However, it is perhaps worth exploring the idea of "good."
 It is an utterly unfitting word: Jesus is not good, he is beautiful, wonderful and ideal -- what καλος means anyway.
 On the other hand, he is entirely irresponsible, going and getting himself killed.

 For those looking for something theological to chew on: "Jesus receives his life back" is just as valid of a translation as "Jesus takes his life back."
 How one translates that is probably a good Lutheran orthodoxy test ;-)

 καλος ("good"; 10:11) Good is an entirely understated way to put this.
 The word in Greek means beautiful, ideal, model.
 Try any of these out: Model shepherd, beautiful shepherd, ideal shepherd.
 They get closer to what is going on, although model shepherd can lead us astray pretty fast.
 Good is also an entirely wrong way to put this.
 What kind of shepherd goes and gets himself killed?
 A very, very bad one.
 Or to put it another way, one who makes calculations very differently than normal humans do!